-Description: NASA EPSCoR programs seek to strengthen research capability in the state by promoting development of research infrastructure, improving capabilities to gain support outside of EPSCoR and developing partnerships with NASA.
+Description: NASA EPSCoR programs seek to strengthen research capability in the state by promoting development of research infrastructure, improving capabilities to gain support outside of EPSCoR and developing partnerships with NASA and related organizations.
 Proposals submitted for Workshop/Conference/Seminar (WCS) awards must be aligned with one or more of NASA's Mission Directorates (MD) and increase collaboration among Kentucky researchers and NASA and aerospace-aligned partners.
-Workshop funding can build Kentucky and NASA partnerships to develop interdisciplinary teams interested in pursuing the three-year EPSCoR Research Area (RA) or other nationally competitive solicitations; conference funding can provide partial support for a local, regional, national or international meeting hosted in Kentucky focused on NASA-related research; and seminar funding can support a series of seminars or webinars on an aerospace-related topic.
+Workshop funding can build Kentucky and NASA partnerships to develop interdisciplinary teams interested in pursuing the three-year NASA EPSCoR Research Area (RA) or other nationally competitive solicitations; conference funding can provide partial support for a local, regional, national or international meeting hosted in Kentucky focused on NASA-related research; and seminar funding can support a series of seminars or webinars on aerospace-related topics.

-Eligibility: Proposals will be accepted from institutions of higher education and affiliated organizations in Kentucky.
-Eligibility is not limited to NASA Kentucky Space Grant Consortium Affiliate Institutions.
-US citizenship is not required.
+Eligibility: Proposals will be accepted from institutions of higher education in Kentucky.
+US citizenship is not required, so long as proposers are legally employed at a Kentucky institution.

 Requirements: WCS activities must be aligned with NASA priorities addressed by one or more of the Mission Directorates.
 WCS projects must be promoted regionally or statewide, impacting at least six participants from at least two different organizations.
 A summary document of the meeting/sessions that summarizes the discussion should be prepared and submitted post-meeting.
 NASA EPSCOR and the NASA Kentucky EPSCOR Program must be acknowledged as sponsors of the event.
 Connections with Kentucky companies are viewed favorably.
-See also Table 1.
+See also guidelines on previous pages.

 Proposal Content: See Submission Instructions (pg.
-1) for budget, format and filename instructions.
-All proposals should utilize the NASA KY cover sheet and budget form, followed by the project description and additional pages.
+1).
+Proposals should utilize the NASA KY cover sheet and budget form, followed by the project description and additional pages.